Sh1d0w/clean-links/README.md

 	<br>
 </div>

-This is a Safari App Extension, which strips all most popular tracking query parameters off the links you click.
+This is a Safari App Extension, which strips all popular tracking query parameters off the links you click.
 No more `fbclid` or `gclid`!

 # Installation